TanukiSharp/ItchyPassword/README.md

 Vault storage connectors can optionally sync your encrypted data to external services (GitHub, Google Drive, SOLID Pod), but the app is fully functional offline.
 Those connectors only ever see encrypted blobs.

-**Your master key never leaves the machine and is never stored anywhere** — not even encrypted.
-It lives in memory only while the tab is open and must be re-entered each time you start the app or refresh the page.
+**Your master key never leaves the machine and is never stored anywhere by default** — It lives in memory only while the tab is open and must be re-entered each time you start the app or refresh the page.
 This is by design.

+Optionally, on devices that support it, you can opt in to a [passkey-based quick unlock](#passkey-quick-unlock-optional) that stores your master key encrypted in the browser's local storage, with a wrapping key bound to the device hardware.
+This is off by default and per-device.

 > **Note**
 > The Blazor rewrite (v2) is still in beta-testing and available at: